akanik/ga-pull/code/multiple-sites-by-uri-date.md

   var headerList = [];

-  // The code below gets the values for the range A2 thru B
+  // The code below gets the values for the range of cells that contain data
   // in the active spreadsheet.
 Note that this is a JavaScript array. var range = sheet.getRange(2, 1, sheet.getLastRow(), sheet.getLastColumn());
   var values = range.getValues();